secML/secML.github.io/src/content/post/class6.md

 They then apply two recent state-of-the-art attacks to their models, the Carlini and Wagner attack [[2]](https://arxiv.org/pdf/1608.04644.pdf), covered in a previous blog post, and I-FGSM [[3]](https://arxiv.org/pdf/1412.6572.pdf)

-To evaluate the CLEVER score's effectiveness, the authors compare it with the average \\( \ell_2 \\) and \\( \ell \infty \\) distortions for each adversarial example generated by each type of attack.
+To evaluate the CLEVER score's effectiveness, the authors compare it with the average \\( L_2 \\) and L_infinity distortions for each adversarial example generated by each type of attack.
 Since the score is an estimate of the lower bound of the minimal distortion needed, if it is an accurate estimate, then no attack should succeed with a distortion less than the lower bound.
 Their results show that this holds under both distortion metrics.

 These results also show that the Carlini Wagner attack produces adversarial examples with distortion much closer to minimal than I-FGSM, which demonstrates the CLEVER score's ability to evaluate the strength of attacks themselves.
 The score also serves as a metric for the effectiveness of of defenses against adversarial attacks since the score was shown to increase for defensively distilled networks.
 The authors generally contribute a means of providing theoretical guarantees about neural networks that is no limited by the size of the network.